 Oh, how Amanda loved the Lord, her family, and her friends!

-Those who knew Amanda, knew her great capacity for love.
-Nancy fondly remembers the "Amanda hug", about which she says, "there was no denying that Amanda loved you!"
+Those who knew Amanda knew her great capacity for love.
+Nancy fondly remembers the "Amanda hug," about which she says, "there was no denying that Amanda loved you!"

 We were told by an acquaintance (now a close friend), just after Amanda died that, "your daughter is a powerful saint."
 So she is.
 Disclaimer: we are not claiming validated miracles, nor are we opening a "cause for sainthood" any time soon.
-However, it is our personal belief that she is in heaven, which is the only definition of "saint", with or without Rome's official recognition (there are "sung" and "unsung" saints).
-Such a personal belief is valid; valid for us, and for anyone who chooses to personally accept her sainthood and pray for her intercession.
-Three folks have, and they are now beneficiaries of inexplicable and joyous events which have increased their faith.
+However, it is our personal belief that she is in heaven, which is the only definition of "saint" with or without Rome's official recognition (there are "sung" and "unsung" saints).
+Such a personal belief is valid for us, and for anyone who chooses to personally accept her sainthood and pray for her intercession.
+Three folks have, and they are now beneficiaries of inexplicable and joyous events that have increased their faith.